SanjeetShukla01/data-quest/README.md

 ### Part 3: Data Analytics
 I have created ipynb that calculates following metrics
+1. Generate the mean and the standard deviation of the annual US population across the years [2013, 2018] inclusive.
-1. Finds the best year for every series_id.
+2. Finds the best year for every series_id.
-2. Get value for series_id = PRS30006032 for period = Q01 and the population for that given year.
+3. Get value for series_id = PRS30006032 for period = Q01 and the population for that given year.
 Here I am assuming that if population does not exist then show NaN
 >![img.png](images/ipynb.png)

 Here you can see that population is Nan for records where there is no data in population data set.